-All extended and of- site activities are subject to a risk assessment to satisfy health and safety and safeguarding requirements.
+All extended and off-site activities are subject to a risk assessment to satisfy health and safety and safeguarding requirements.
 When our pupils attend off-site activities, including day and residential visits and work-related activities, we will check that effective child protection, Health & safety, and whistleblowing arrangements are in place.

-Where extended school activities are provided by and managed by the school, the School's child protection policy and procedures apply.
-If another body provide services or activities on the school site, school should seek assurance that the provider's child protection policy and procedures are robust and sufficient.
-Good practice indicates schools should seek written copies of external providers child protection policies and procedures.
-In addition, ensuring there are appropriate arrangements in place to liaise should there be any child protection concerns raised.
+Where extended school activities are provided by and managed by the school, the school's child protection policy and procedures apply.
+If another body provide services or activities on the school site, the governing body/board of trustees and/or head teacher/principal will seek written copies of external providers child protection policies and procedures and ensure that appropriate arrangements are in place to liaise should there be any child protection concerns raised.
+School staff receiving allegations relating to another body using the school site should follow school safeguarding policies and procedures.